-10 | Is wealth management subject to supervision or licensing?
+Is wealth management subject to supervision or licensing?

-Since the entry into force of Financial Institutions Act (FinIA) and Financial Services Act (FinSA) on 1 January 2020, wealth management activities conducted on a professional basis are subject to supervision under the FinIA, provided that they include signature authority over clients' assets and are considered as financial services under the FinSA (including pure advisory activities).
-Subject to applicable grandfathering rules, wealth managers have to apply for and obtain an authorisation from FINMA and comply with rules of conduct and organisational measures.
-Under the new regime, foreign wealth managers with a permanent presence in Switzerland are subject to licensing as a branch or representative office.
+Since the entry into force of the Financial Institutions Act (FinIA) and the Financial Services Act (FinSA) on 1 January 2020, wealth management activities conducted on a professional basis are subject to licensing and supervision under the FinIA, provided that they include signature authority over clients' assets and are considered as financial services under the FinSA (including pure advisory activities).
+Wealth managers have to apply for and obtain an authorisation from FINMA and comply with rules of conduct and organisational measures.
+Under the FinIA regime, foreign wealth managers with a permanent presence in Switzerland are also subject to licensing as a branch or representative office.

-The FinIA and its implementing ordinance (FinIO) provide for a limited number of exemptions.
+The FinIA and its implementing ordinance provide for a limited number of exemptions.
 One of them provides that wealth managers that exclusively manage assets of persons with whom they have 'economic' or 'family' ties do not fall within the ambit of the FinIA and do not need to obtain a licence to perform their activities, subject to certain requirements.